yoshiodeveloper/magicnumber/README.md

 # magicnumber

 A program to calculate "Magic Numbers" inside a range of integers.

-> A magic number is a number that has a perfect square root.
+A magic number is a number that has a perfect square root.
 This square root is also a prime number.

-The main dataset used on test (datasets/datasets_huge.json) has 100K entries with A/B pairs ranging from 0 to 100K as well.
-The program is able to handle this dataset in less than one second (0.3s on Intel i7).
-This also include the time to load and parse the dataset.
+The main dataset used on the tests (datasets/datasets_huge.json) has 100K entries with A/B pairs ranging from 0 to 100K as well.
+The program handles this dataset in less than one second (0.3s on Intel i7).
+This also includes the time spent to load and parse the dataset file.

 For this project we are using: